-Quick View of VFC Eligibility and Insurance Coverage Situations Child's Insurance Status VFC Eligibility Category VFC Vaccine Private Vaccine Enrolled in Medicaid Medicaid Х Medicaid Primary insurance plan with Medicaid as secondary insurance Medicaid - Administer VFC vaccines and bill Medicaid for the administration fee.
-This option is preferred as it provides the least out-of-pocket expense for the family. х Health insurance covers all vaccines, but has not yet met plan's deductible or paid for other services received at visit AND has Medicaid as secondary insurance Medicaid х Has Medicaid and is American Indian/Alaska Native Medicaid or American Indian/Alaska Native - Selecting Medicaid is least expensive option for the family since the administration fee can be billed to Medicaid. Х American Indian (AI)/Alaska Native (AN) American Indian / Alaska Native Х AI/AN American Indian (AI)/Alaska Native (AN) with no health insurance coverage American Indian / Alaska Native or Uninsured 1 Х e.
-Has no health insurance coverage Uninsured 1 Х Uninsure Enrolled in a Health Care Sharing Ministry Uninsured.
-1 Most medical sharing plans are not considered health insurance and are exempt from Affordable Care Act (ACA) requirements. х Underinsure d 3 Has health insurance but plan does not cover any vaccines Underinsured ^{1, 2, 3} Х Has health insurance plan that does not cover all ACIP-recommended vaccines Underinsured ^{1, 2, 3} х Has health insurance covering all vaccines Insured until the fixed dollar limit is met. Χ but the plan has a fixed dollar limit or cap on amount of coverage Underinsured after the fixed dollar limit has been met.
-1, 2, 3 х Insured - Not VFC Eligible Has health insurance covering all vaccines, but has not yet met plan's deductible or paid for other services received at visit.
+Quick View of VFC Eligibility and Insurance Coverage Situations

+Child's Insurance Status VFC Eligibility Category Private Vaccine Enrolled in Medicaid Medicaid Х Medicaid Primary insurance plan with Medicaid as secondary insurance Medicaid - Administer VFC vaccines and bill Medicaid for the administration fee.
+This option is preferred as it provides the least out-of-pocket expense for the family. Х Health insurance covers all vaccines, but has not yet met plan's deductible or paid for other services received at visit AND has Medicaid as secondary insurance Medicaid Х Has Medicaid and is American Indian/Alaska Native Medicaid or American Indian/Alaska Native - Selecting Medicaid is least expensive option for the family since the administration fee can be billed to Medicaid. Х 2 American Indian (AI)/Alaska Native (AN) American Indian / Alaska Native Χ AI/AN American Indian (AI)/Alaska Native (AN) with no health insurance coverage American Indian / Alaska Native or Uninsured 1 Х ρ Has no health insurance coverage Uninsured 1 Х Uninsured Enrolled in a Health Care Sharing Ministry Uninsured.
+1 Most medical sharing plans are not considered health insurance and are exempt from Affordable Care Act (ACA) requirements. х Underinsured3 Has health insurance but plan does not cover any vaccines Underinsured ^{1, 2, 3} Х Has health insurance plan that does not cover all ACIP-recommended vaccines Underinsured ^{1, 2, 3} Х der Has health insurance covering all vaccines but Insured until the fixed dollar limit is met. Χ Unc the plan has a fixed dollar limit or cap on amount of coverage Underinsured after the fixed dollar limit has been met.
+1, 2, 3 Х Birthing Hospitals All insurance statuses Birth dose Hepatitis B is available for the whole birth cohort regardless of insurance status. Х Insured - Not VFC Eligible Has health insurance covering all vaccines, but has not yet met plan's deductible or paid for other services received at visit.
 Insured - Not VFC Eligible.
-This applies even when reimbursement is denied for the cost of the vaccine and its administration because the plan's deductible has not been met. х Has health insurance covering all vaccines.
+This applies even when reimbursement is denied for the cost of the vaccine and its administration because the plan's deductible has not been met. Х Has health insurance covering all vaccines.
 Child is referred to LPHA by private clinic when parent cannot afford clinic fees because the plan's deductible has not been met or the private clinic does not stock private vaccines.
 Insured - Not VFC Eligible.
 Children are not automatically considered VFC eligible when seeking vaccines at a local public health agency.
 All children must be screened for eligibility.
-VFC vaccine can only be administered to VFC eligible children. х Enrolled in the Health and Well Kids in lowa (hawk-i) program.
+VFC vaccine can only be administered to VFC eligible children. Х Enrolled in the Healthy and Well Kids in Iowa (Hawki) program.
 Insured - Not VFC Eligible.
-Medicaid MCOs are responsible for vaccine payment for enrolled members. х
+Medicaid MCOs are responsible for vaccine payment for enrolled members. Х